WHAT I DO

 You’re not broken.
 You’re just overwhelmed.

-Come back to your body, your breath, and your self
+Come back to your body, back to yourself

 - away from the noise.